ratorx/chumenu/README.md

 If you want more keywords, drop me a message and I'll see what I can do.
 In the spirit of open source, feel free send a pull request.

 ### TODO:
-* Provide the dependencies for the code in the appropriate manner.
-Currently you have to just work it out from the imports.
+* Improve reliability of server
-* Improve comments in the code
+* Improve integration with python to allow message keywords to be declared in python
-* Improve code organisation
-* Make the integration less questionable
 * Add more keywords
-* Fix bugs
+* Add rating system with messaging_postbacks